IBM/MAX-Image-Segmenter/README.md

 # IBM Code Model Asset Exchange: Image Segmentation

 This repository contains code to instantiate and deploy an image segmentation model.
-This model takes a JPEG image input and returns a segmentation map containing a predicted class for each pixel in the input image.
+This model takes an image file as an input and returns a segmentation map containing a predicted class for each pixel in the input image.

 This repository contains 2 models trained on PASCAL VOC 2012.
 One model is trained using the xception architecture and produces very accurate results but takes a few seconds to run and the other model is trained on MobileNetV2 and is